Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 English Setters have an obstinate streak that takes the form of resistance rather than wild disobedience.
 If pushed too hard, they'll simply brace their legs and refuse to walk.
 You must be persistent, but never heavy-handed.

-English Setters have long memories.
-Once they learn something (whether right or wrong), they remember it.
-On the negative side, this means bad habits can be difficult to break."
+English Setters have long memories, which means that once they learn something (whether right or wrong), they remember it.
+On the negative side, this means bad habits can be difficult to break.

 If you want a dog who...